nmetens/nba-database/README.md

 [Deliverable 3 PDF](https://github.com/nmetens/nba-database/blob/main/Deliverable%203%20Questions%20to%20Queries%20on%20the%20NBA%20Database.pdf).
 I used the nba_api to extract rows of data from my favorite players, added them to tables through Python functions I created, and then performed many queries that joined multiple tables in order to answer each question.
 Some questions needed to change because the nba_api doesn't have any data before the 2008-09 NBA season.
+I also had so much fun that I added some extra questions because I was curious about the results.

 ## Conclusion